 Sorry folks, this video is the harsh reality of what happened in Indiana on Saturday at the Sugarland concert.
 Just be forewarned, it shows the rig collapsing onto people, and it's pretty real.
 What cannot, cannot, cannot be overlooked at the end of the video is the bunch of hands that came running to lift that structure, regardless of whether or not they could.

-That video made me cry, I am dead serious.
+This made me cry, I am dead serious.
 We lost a member of the local crew of IATSE Local 30 in this disaster, too.
 Brother, rest in peace.
-Nathan Byrd, also apparently known as "Save The Show" Nathan, leaves behind two teenagers.
+Nathan Byrd, also apparently known as “Save The Show” Nathan, leaves behind two teenagers.
 Nathan was in the truss at the time of its collapse.
 The gear belongs to Mid-America Sound out of Greenfield, Indiana.
-If you've done corporate or concerts in the midwest, chances are you've probably run into their gear, that're a widely used production company.
+If you’ve done corporate or concerts in the midwest, chances are you’ve probably run into their gear, that’re a widely used production company.
+Mid America Sound is also one of the most reputable companies around that area; you don’t get gigs like this without being a top player, and they are a top player.
+Commentary into them being at fault here should get shunned.

 Four people and one stagehand are dead and at least forty others are injured because something our industry put together to have a show collapsed in weather.
 What happened?
 Is this weather?
 Were all of the proper safety features installed properly and working?
 I'm not placing blame, that's not even remotely the point right now.
 The point is that this has happened, it seems to be happening a fair amount lately in roughly this size of production, and now what are we going to do to mitigate this from happening?
 I have heard more than one person after these events say something along the lines of "it happens, thank God no one was hurt" or "it happens, these people were just unlucky."